mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 person/hours).
 Cr 20,000.

 Rescue Bubble (TL 9): Rescue Bubble (TL 9): A large (2m diameter) pressurised plastic bubble.
-Piezoelectric layers in the bubble wall translate the user’s movements into electricity to recharge the bubble’s batteries and power its distress beacon, and a small oxygen tank both inflates the bubble and provides two person/hours of life support.
+Piezoelectric layers in the bubble wall translate the user's movements into electricity to recharge the bubble's batteries and power its distress beacon, and a small oxygen tank both inflates the bubble and provides two person/hours of life support.
 A self- repairing plastic seal serves as an emergency airlock.
 Rescue